willybrauner/interpol/README.md

 // compute 'from', 'to' and 'duration' values on each adds if there are functions refreshComputedValues(): void

-// seek to a specific time
+// set progress to a specific value
-// seek(progress: number, suppressEvents = true, suppressTlEvents = true): void
+// progress(value: number, suppressEvents = true, suppressTlEvents = true): void
-// progress is a number between 0 and 1
+// value is a number between 0 and 1
-tl.seek(progress)
+tl.progress(progressValue)
 ```

 ## Options